 Develop a codebook and provide other documentation of programs created.

-Provide ongoing support to the HMIS Lead pertaining to the needs of users to mine the database, generate reports and other interface needs.
+Provide ongoing support to the HMIS Lead Agency pertaining to the needs of users to mine the database, generate reports and other interface needs.

 Administer the product servers, including web and database servers.